safros/GurobiFiles/README.md

 Col N - W contains 10 scenarios.

 ## Node_stochastic_10, Node_stochastic_20, Node_stochastic_30, Node_stochastic_40, Node_stochastic_50
 Contain the data for the stoachastic runs.
+The first sheet Node_stochastic_10 indicates a variance of 10%, Node_stochastic_20 a variance of 20%, Node_stochastic_30 a variance of 30%, Node_stochastic_40 a varience of 40%, and Node_stochastic_50 a variance of 50%.

 ## distanceMatrixCtoR
 The matrix for the distances for collection nodes to remanufacturing nodes.